Birkbeck2/web-development/lectures/markdown-live-coding.md

 ## Identify purpose of markup

-What is the purpose of each of the syntax you see in each of these examples?
+What is the purpose of the syntax you see in each of these examples?
 What do you expect to see?

 ```markdown